rahaahmadi/rahaahmadi.github.io/_pages/research.md

 ## Research Assistant at [IPM Institute for Research in Fundamental Sciences](http://www.ipm.ac.ir/)

 - Proposed a novel approach that encourages the model to focus on the primary object of the image and mitigates biases in image classification.
-This approach leads to an improvement in classifi- cation accuracy, reduced sensitivity to background noise, and enhanced model interpretability.
+This approach leads to an improvement in classification accuracy, reduced sensitivity to background noise, and enhanced model interpretability. [paper](https://arxiv.org/pdf/2307.01473.pdf)
 - Under the Supervision of [Mohammad Sabokrou](https://scholar.google.com/citations?user=jqHXvT0AAAAJ&hl=en)

 *June 2022 – June 2023*